haroonalrasheed/641a/index.md

 Prior to returning to academia, I developed a tech policy **career**.
 I was a Vice President of Cyber Policy at JPMorgan Chase in New York from 2015-2018.
 Before that I worked in tech policy roles at the Organisation for Economic Cooperation and Development (OECD), European Commission's Joint Research Centre, Vodafone Group, and [elsewhere](http://sixfouronea.net/professional-history/).
 I have lectured internationally including at the London School of Economics and Political Science (LSE), Cornell Tech, NYU Stern, and Fundação Getulio Vargas.

 In recent years I have **advised** the UN Refugee Agency (UNHCR) on digital connectivity topics, the GSMA Mobile for Development initiative on its data ethics strategy, and the World Bank on data governance in foundational identity programs.
-I hvae also led an international project on data protection regulatory convergence for the European Commission.
+I have also led an international project on data protection regulatory convergence for the European Commission.

 I have a **PhD** in Information Systems and Innovation from the LSE, where I studied biometrics.